Accendo Reliability

 The book is aimed at those dealing with repairable systems and does touch on many of the key aspects of reliability engineering.

-A very brief introduction to statistics, operating and environmental conditions, then shorts treatment on installation, operation, maintenance, and reporting of failures.
-I do like the discussion in the last chapter on the cost of reliability, as I agree connecting reliability activities to the business, including expenses and profits, makes good sense.
+A very brief introduction to statistics, operating and environmental conditions, then a short treatment on installation, operation, maintenance, and reporting of failures.
+I do like the discussion in the last chapter on the cost of reliability, as I agree that connecting reliability activities to the business, including expenses and profits, makes good sense.

 The use of MTBF pretty much limits my recommendation to — do not buy.